activepieces/activepieces/README.md

 Vist `http://localhost:8080`

 ### Other Options
-We're planning to launch a cloud version of Activepieces and instructions to distribute it on your own infrastructure
+We're planning to launch a cloud edition of Activepieces soon.

 ## Features